franzbascope/Laravel-Roles-Permissions/README.md

     -   php artisan migrate && php artisan db:seed
     -   php artisan serve
 -   And enjoy !
+-   Default users:
+    -   user:admin@gmail.com password:admin

 ## Learning the process

-If you would like to learn about the process of making this project please checkout my youtube channel, thanks guys !
+If you would like to learn about the process of making this project, I am going to upload a video these days explaining step by step the code, please checkout my youtube channel, thanks guys !

 -   [Video explanation](https://www.youtube.com/channel/UCrEqOvzltRtuCPgURpdfyXw?view_as=subscriber).